jbpoline/nhw17-power/README.md

+# NHW-2017: Common but not so simple statistical issues
+## p-values
-# NHW-2017 Power analysis tutorial
+## Power analysis tutorial
+## Positive Predictive values
+## Confidence Intervals
+## Inflated effect sizes

-A notebook on statistical power for the NHW 2017
+A notebook on statistical aspects for NHW 2017